Code-Institute-Submissions/Love-food-stop-waste/README.md

 * To add a new page "Food Share" with a map and addresses to show the local community food bank locations if users wish to donate food items, as well as using the food bank's services.
 This will broaden the user pool and strenthen the website's role in the community.
-* To expand the existing content on all pages and add more new recipes.
+* To expand the existing content on all pages and add new recipes.

 ## Technologies Used